 While in prison awaiting death, she was fed miraculously by a dove, and her wounds tended by angels – for she had been cruelly scourged – the pure goodness of the saint converted hundreds to the Faith, including the emperor’s own wife.
 After death, her body was transported to Mount Catherine, in Egypt, next door to Mount Sinai, where her reputedly incorrupt body still resides, in the midst of the famous monastery, which has stood since its foundation in the mid-sixth century.
 It is in the hands of the ‘Orthodox’ – but Catherine is likely one mighty spiritual force in the ecumenical movement.

-Some revisionists claim that Catherine’s story is actually an inversion of the later death of the pagan philosopher Hypatia, who was lynched by a group of angry Christians, apparently by and large for political reasons (she was stirring up trouble between the governor and the bishop).
-Hypatia’s ‘martyrdom’ comprises one of those anti-Catholic tropes, hyperbolically exaggerated, along with Galileo, the Inquisition, the Crusades, and on it goes.
+Some revisionists claim that Catherine’s story is actually an inversion of the later death of the pagan philosopher-mathematician Hypatia (+415), who was lynched by a mob comprised of Christian ‘lectors’ – apparently for political reasons.
+Hypatia’s ‘martyrdom’ is one of those anti-Catholic tropes, hyperbolically exaggerated from its origins in a complex history, along with Galileo, the Inquisition, the Crusades, and so on.

-Besides her philosophical acumen, Catherine’s name means ‘always pure’, something we could use a lot more of in today’s all-too impure world.
+Besides her philosophical acumen, Catherine’s name means ‘purified’ and ‘cleansed’, a fitting thought in today’s all-too impure world, mired in deviance of various forms, and getting more degraded.
 As the Catechism declares, there is a deep connection between “charity; chastity or sexual rectitude; love of truth and orthodoxy of faith“, or, as it may be put “between purity of heart, of body and of faith” (cf., #2518).

-Pray to Saint Catherine, that we all may be given eyes to see and ears to hear
+Pray to Saint Catherine, that we all may be given pure hearts, as well as eyes to see, and ears to hear.